nemo794/nisarqa/docs/product_specs/04b_caltools.md

 range-Doppler and geocoded image granules in order to calibrate azimuth and range delays and evaluate geolocation accuracy.

-Example CR offsets scatterplots in the PDF:
+Example CR offsets scatterplots in the PDF (generated from ALOS/PALSAR data):

 ![Example CR offsets scatterplots](images/report_pta_cr_offsets_rslc.jpg)